Moreh Responsibilities

 • Represents the Great Awakening at the local/Assembly level

-• Identify, recruit and develop key ministry leaders
+• Identify, recruit, and develop key local assembly leaders

 • Lead weekly Bible Studies and help design the Sabbath worship services for that Assembly